Delgon95/rna_structure_aligner/README.md

 # Output
 Both methods output AlignerOutput structure.

-- **aligned** - How many nucleotides were aligned within RMSD limit.
+- **aligned** - How many nucleotides were aligned within the RMSD limit.
 - **referenceIndexes** - Indexes of the reference structure that were used for the alignment.
 - **targetMapping** - Indexes of the target structure to which were reference structure was mapped.
 Index *i-th* nucleotide in **referenceIndexes** is linked to the *i-th* nucleotide in **targetMapping**.
 - **superimposer** - Superimposer structure.
 It contains final shift and rotation matrices that can be used to align the whole structure.
-Main structure and required functions were rewritten from BioJava SVDSuperimposer implementation to enable more lightweight 'Coordinates' structure instead of 'Atom'.
+Main structure and required functions were rewritten from BioJava SVDSuperimposer implementation to enable a more lightweight 'Coordinates' structure instead of 'Atom'.